-Under this definition, adequate reserves at 30 Nov 2010 would be £41-81,000, and for 2011 (based on the budgeted expenditure) £42-82,000 Actual reserves at 30 Nov 2009 were £74,028 This is within but only at the upper/middle of the range.
-This current level of reserves maybe sufficient, however, it is prudent to gradually increase the level of actual reserves over time, so that they are more comfortably within the proscribed range.
-This will be achieved by enhancing and continuing cost control, as well as maintaining the existing discipline regarding subscriptions collection and related monies, and prudently investing available funds as they arise.
+Under this definition, adequate reserves at 30 Nov 2011 would be £41-82k, and for 2012 (based on the budgeted expenditure) £42-84k.
+Actual reserves at 30 Nov 2011 were £86,190.
+This level of reserves should be maintained by continued cost control, as well as maintaining the existing discipline regarding subscriptions collection and related monies, and prudently investing available funds as they arise